sigridjineth/anthropic-assignment/SCRIPTS.md

 >
 > Today I showed ONE use case — DevRel org knowledge.
 But Skills can package *any* capability.
 >
-> For example: ML training scripts.
-Your team runs hundreds of experiments — hyperparameters, configs, what worked.
+> Another example: ML training scripts.
+Your team runs hundreds of experiments — hyperparameters, configs, what worked, what failed.
 Package that as a Skill.
 Next teammate starting a similar experiment?
 Claude surfaces the relevant knowledge automatically.
->
-> Even more valuable: **failure documentation**.
-'Failed Attempts' tables — what NOT to do and why.
-This is often the most useful part.
-Mistakes become team memory.
->
-> I wrote about this pattern on my blog — link is on the screen."
+I wrote about this on my blog — link is on the screen."
 >
 > *(Point at resources)*
 >